 Message passing between processors is achieved by using a communication protocol.
 Depending on the communication protocol used, the send routine usually accepts a destination processor ID, a message type, the start address for the message buffer and the number of bytes to be transmitted.
 The receive routine can receive a message from any processor or from a particular processor.
 The message can be of any particular type.
 Most communication protocols maintain the order in which messages are sent between a pair of processors.
 For example, if processor 0, sends a message of type a followed by a message of type b to processor 1, then when processor 1 issues a receive from processor 0 for a generic message type, the message of type a will be received first.
 However, in a multi-processor system, if a processor issues a receive from any processor, there is no guarantee of the order of messages received from the sending processors.
+The order in which messages are transported depends on the router and the traffic on the network.
 To maintain the order of messages sent, the safest way is to use the source processor number and message type.